Author & Social Scientist

 Scholarship

-James authored two academic books - Frontiers and Ghettos: State Violence in Serbia and Israel, published by the University of California Press in 2003, and Taking Root: Human Rights and Public Opinion in the Global South, published by Oxford University Press in 2017.
+James has authored two academic books - Frontiers and Ghettos: State Violence in Serbia and Israel, published by the University of California Press in 2003, and Taking Root: Human Rights and Public Opinion in the Global South, published by Oxford University Press in 2017.

 Commentary